How is a tire made?

 Stage 5: Quality control

-Each individual stage of production – from the inspection of raw materials to delivery of finished tires – is subject to ongoing quality control.
+Each stage of production – from the inspection of raw materials to the delivery of finished tires – is subject to ongoing quality control.
 A multi-layered process ensures Continental tires are thoroughly checked for quality.
-Finished Continental tires go through: Visual inspection X-raying Various tire uniformity checks Once tires have passed all checks and inspections, they are sent to the distribution warehouse for shipment.
+Finished Continental tires go through: Visual inspection, X-raying, and various tire uniformity checks.
+Once tires have passed all checks and inspections, they are sent to the distribution warehouse for shipment.

 tire tread after curing